ackirby88/CS107/C++/CPP-4-Templates-Namespaces.md

 </details>

 ---
-### `using` Keyword
+### The `using` Keyword
-The keyword `using` is used to introduce a name from a namespace into the current declarative region.
+- The keyword `using` is used to introduce a name from a namespace into the current declarative region

 **<details><summary>:large_orange_diamond: `using` Example 1</summary>**
 <p>